iterative/dvc.org/content/docs/user-guide/experiment-management/comparing-experiments.md

 └───────────────────────┴──────────────┴────────┴──────────────────┘
 ```

-Another column that appear in `dvc exp show` table is the timestamp column.
-You
+By default, `dvc exp show` also has a column for the timestamp.
+You may want to
-may want to hide it with `--no-timestamp` option.
+hide it with `--no-timestamp` option.

 ```dvc
 $ dvc exp show --no-timestamp --include-params=model.conv_units --exclude-metrics=loss